 Although Senior Non-Preferred Instruments may pay a higher rate of interest than interest paid to Holders of Senior Preferred Funding Instruments and Senior Preferred Instruments and to other Higher Ranking Creditors of the relevant Issuer , there is a risk that an investor in Senior Non-Preferred Instruments will lose all or some of their investment (prior to any similar losses being imposed on Holders of Senior Preferred Funding Instruments or Senior Preferred Instruments or on other Higher Ranking Creditors) should the relevant Issuer become insolvent and/or enter into resolution.
-In the case of Senior Non-Preferred Instruments issued by the Bank, see further "The claims of Holders of Senior Non-Preferred Instruments issued by the Bank against the Bank will be of low ranking in case the Bank is placed under special liquidation and will be affected by the burden sharing measures of Law 3864/2010, as currently applicable, in case of capital support provided to the Bank by the HFSF".
+In the case of Senior Non-Preferred Instruments issued by the Bank, see further "The claims of Holders of Senior Non-Preferred Instruments issued by the Bank against the Bank will be of low ranking in case the Bank is placed under special liquidation".

-The relevant Issuer's obligations under Subordinated Instruments are subordinated the relevant Issuer or creditors who are subordinated creditors of the relevant Issuer but whose claims rank or are expressed to rank in priority to the claims of in respect of Subordinated Instruments (whether only in the winding-up of the relevant Issuer or otherwise).
+The relevant Issuer's obligations under Subordinated Instruments are subordinated

+As described under Condition 3C under "Terms and Conditions of the Instruments", the payment obligations of the relevant Issuer in respect of Subordinated Instruments will rank, subject to any mandatory provisions of law, behind the claims of unsubordinated creditors of the relevant Issuer or creditors who are subordinated creditors of the relevant Issuer but whose claims rank or are expressed to rank in priority to the claims of in respect of Subordinated Instruments (whether only in the winding-up of the relevant Issuer or otherwise).
 Payments of principal and interest in respect of Subordinated Instruments (whether in the winding-up of the relevant Issuer or otherwise) will be conditional upon the relevant Issuer being solvent at the time of making such payments.
 Principal or interest will not be paid in respect of Subordinated Instruments except to the extent that the relevant Issuer could make such payment and still be solvent immediately thereafter.